-&lt;sup>15 Urban societies are known to be characterized by higher levels of impersonal transactions and lower levels of trust.
+14 Urban societies are known to be characterized by higher levels of impersonal transactions and lower levels of trust.
 A legal identity minimizes the constraint on market transactions arising from low trust in an impersonal environment.

-&lt;sup>16 ID4D-Findex survey data 2017, World Bank
+15 ID4D-Findex survey data 2017, World Bank